Compare two cars

 Two significantly similar cars, no doubt about that.
 Still, each one has something different to offer.
 For a start, they are not even classified under the same segment, with the Seat being a small family car and the Škoda representing large family car vehicle class.

-SafetyA starting point here would be to take a look at the results from European New Car Assessment Programme (Euro NCAP) tests which were performed on both of the cars, with the same number of safety stars gained in the process.
-That aside, let's consider some other aspects which affect safety.
+SafetyBoth vehicles got tested by European New Car Assessment Programme (Euro NCAP), with the same number of safety stars gained in the process.
+Still, apart from the official crash test results there are other things we need to be aware of.
 The second vehicle is a large family car and that gives it a marginal advantage over the small family car competitor, at least that's what statistics show.
-Furthermore, taking kerb weight as an important factor into account, the Czech car offers a marginal difference of 5% more metal.
+Furthermore, if we'd like to consider vehicle mass in this context too, which we definitely should, the Czech car offers a marginal difference of 5% more metal.

 Performance & Fuel economySeat is a bit more agile, reaching 100km/h in 0.3 seconds less than its competitor.
 Still, it lacks the power to win the top speed competition, topping at 213 kilometers per hour, exactly the same as the other car does.
 When it comes to fuel economy things look pretty much the same for both cars, averaging around 4.8 liters of fuel per 100 kilometers (59 mpg), in combined cycle.